 Head Chef isn’t an entry level job – it’s one that you work your way up to, by gaining experience and skills in the kitchen.
 But it’s a job that’s open to anyone with the talent to run a kitchen and produce great food.
 It’s not uncommon for Head Chefs to move upwards, to more demanding jobs, as they gain experience.

 You can get right to the top without any formal qualifications in catering.
 But more often, chefs take courses to improve their skills and to learn about different aspects of the job.

 To get into catering as a career, take a look at the courses in catering run by your local college.
 Or apply for an entry level job as a kitchen assistant, in a restaurant where they offer training.
 This is an area where you may be able to get an apprenticeship that would provide both on the job practical training and some college courses.
 This is an ideal way to start your career.

-Do you think a job as a barista sounds good for you?
+Do you think a job as a Head Chef sounds good for you?
 Explore what JOB TODAY has available for you by downloading our app for iOS and Android.